Oakland Coliseum station: BART station

+The Beige Line station is located on the third level of the Oakland Coliseum station complex.
+It has one track serving one side platform.
+It has no direct non-emergency street access and can only be reached from the main BART platform.
+Unlike conventional BART stations, platform screen doors provide a barrier between the platform and the guideway of the driverless system.
+The fare for the line is charged at Coliseum station for travel in both directions.
+The walls of the platform area feature an artwork titled A-Round Oakland by Gordon Huether.
+The $300,000 artwork consists of around 50 colorful dichroic glass circles ranging from 18-36 in in diameter.

 Amtrak station

 The Amtrak station is an unstaffed grade-level station located at the western end of the 73rd Avenue cul-de-sac.
 The station has few amenities other than benches sheltered by open-air canopies.
-An QuikTrak ticket machine that was previously located at the station was removed due to vandalism issues.
-The Union Pacific Railroad (UP) Niles Subdivision has three tracks at the station — two mainline tracks used by Union Pacific freight trains (and the Coast Starlight), and a siding track with a single side platform serving Capitol Corridor trains.
-Oakland Coliseum is primarily served by through trains between Sacramento and San Jose, but also functions as a part-time terminal for some Capitol Corridor service traveling to/from Sacramento.
+A QuikTrak ticket machine that was previously located at the station was removed due to vandalism issues.
+The UP Niles Subdivision has three tracks at the station — two mainline tracks used by Union Pacific freight trains (and the Coast Starlight), and a siding track with a single side platform on the northeast side serving Capitol Corridor trains.
+Oakland Coliseum is primarily served by through trains between Sacramento and San Jose, but also functions as a terminal for some Capitol Corridor service traveling to/from Sacramento.
 An accessible ramp structure connects the platform to the pedestrian bridge.
+An artwork entitled Bottom of the Ninth, created by Horace Washington, is located on the ramp structure.
+It consists of 13 colored metal figures.